How did Christianity really start?

 History tells us that the Jewish nation eventually rejected the Messianic Jesus advocated by Peter and the other Apostles.
 They also rejected most of these Apostles, killing some of them off in the process.
 Others seem to just disappear without trace, leaving behind, nothing more than traditional stories to try to explain what happened to them.
 All this suggests that Peter and the other Apostles died as Jews, still believing that Jesus was their Jewish Messiah.

-The concepts of a Christian God, and of a Christian Jesus, probably didn’t materialise until much later, and when they did, it was entirely due to Paul’s ministry efforts, as he travelled around the pagan world, innocently propagating Peter’s lies about a Jerusalem resurrection that never happened.
-Paul spent the latter half of his life, enthusiastically seeding early Christian Communities, in all the political and commercial centres of the known pagan world.
+The concepts of a Christian God, and of a Christian Jesus, probably didn’t materialise until much later, and when they did finally materialise, it was entirely due to Paul’s ministry efforts, as he travelled around the pagan world, innocently propagating Peter’s lies about a Jerusalem resurrection that never happened.
+Paul spent the latter half of his life, enthusiastically seeding early Christian communities, in all the political and commercial centres of the known pagan world.
 He did so, by enthusiastically promoting an insignificant mortal called Jesus, as the son of God.
-Unlike the other Apostles, however, Paul’s more inclusive, universal message, was aimed at anyone and everyone who was prepared to accept Jesus as their Lord, and who was prepared to believe that he died for their sins, and was resurrected to break the power of death and to offer them a chance of eternal salvation.
+Unlike the other Apostles, however, Paul’s more inclusive, universal message, was aimed at anyone and everyone who was prepared to accept Jesus as their Lord & Saviour, and who was prepared to believe that he died for their sins, and was resurrected to break the power of death and to offer them a chance of eternal salvation.
 As far as Paul was concerned, circumcision and adherence to Judaic Law were both totally irrelevant.

 The Gospel Period

-I was, by now, firmly of the opinion that Jesus was nothing more than a very popular radical Jew, who was crucified in Jerusalem, because he upset the Jewish establishment.
+I was, by now, firmly of the opinion that Jesus was nothing more than a very popular radical Jewish preacher, who was crucified in Jerusalem c 30 AD.
 Being a mere mortal, he was obviously never resurrected, not in Jerusalem, and not on the road to Damascus, but I was prepared to accept that Paul did think that Jesus had been resurrected for his personal benefit.
-I was also, by now, convinced that Peter must have lied to Paul about the Jerusalem resurrection, to preserve his position and life-style.
+I was also, by now, convinced that Peter must have lied to Paul about a Jerusalem resurrection that never happened, simply to preserve his newly acquired position and life-style.

 After thinking about this question for a few weeks, the penny suddenly dropped.
 The reason nothing was recorded earlier, was because there was nothing to record.
 Alright, a radical Jewish trouble-maker called Jesus was crucified in Jerusalem c 30 AD, but that was hardly newsworthy enough to record for posterity, although Josephus did make a passing reference to the crucifixion of a character called Jesus in his Antiquities of the Jews, written at the end of the first century.